thanoskoutr/speed-auto-test/README.md

 # speed-auto-test

 ## To Do List
+- [ ] FIX: when there is no file results.json it crashes (if there is no file, create it)
 - [x] Add parameter for API token
 - [x] Add parameter for time test interval
 - [ ] Auto update API token / Catch BAD_TOKEN error